Skip to main content

 Protocol

 A communications protocol is a way of sending data between programs or computers.
-Software programs that use the same protocol can talk to each other: so web browsers and web servers speak the same protocol, called "http".
+Software programs that use the same protocol can talk to each other.
+For example, web browsers and web servers speak the same protocol, called “http.”
 Some protocols use encryption to protect their contents.
-The secure version of the http protocol is called "https".
-Another example of an encrypted protocol used by many different programs is OTR (Off-the-Record), a protocol for secure instant messaging.
+The secure version of the http protocol is called “https.”

 Metadata

 Metadata (or "data about data") is data that describes a piece of information, apart from the information itself.
-So the content of a message is not metadata, but who sent it, when, where from, and to whom, are all examples of metadata.
-Legal systems often protect content more than metadata: for instance, in the United States, law enforcement needs a warrant to listen to a person's telephone calls, but claims the right to obtain the list of who you have called far more easily.
+So, the content of a message is not metadata , but who sent it, when, where from, and to whom, are all examples of metadata.
+Legal systems often protect content more than metadata: for instance, in the United States, law enforcement needs a special warrant to listen to a person's telephone calls, but claims the right to obtain the list of who you have called far more easily.
 However, metadata can often reveal a great deal, and will often need to be protected as carefully as the data it describes.
+The U.S. legal system is slowly recognizing this.

 Digital Signature

-The use of a mathematical technique to confirm the origin of information, and to confirm that it wasn't changed since it was written.
+The use of a mathematical technique to verify that some information legitimately came from someone in possession of a specific cryptographic key (usually linked to their identity), and to confirm that it wasn't altered in any way.
 Digital signatures may be used with software downloads to make sure that the software you're installing is the same as the official version, and that nobody has tampered with it.
-They're also often used to confirm encrypted email has not been altered.
-When information isn't protected by a digital signature , an attacker could change the contents of what someone wrote or published, and there wouldn't be a technical means to detect that this happened.
+When information isn't protected by a digital signature, an attacker could change the contents of what someone wrote or published, and there wouldn't be a technical means to detect that this happened.

 Encryption key